cucer/djequipments/README.md

 I created this fake api for djs and developers who wants to find information about dj equipments.

-You can modify or add new products to this API!
+You can modify or add new products to this API for your projects!

 ## How did I create?
 ```bash